Abdur-Rahman-Fahad/QC_Datasets/README.md

 * Question: a string feature.
 * Label: a string feature

-Following datasets can be used for various research purposes in the domain of Bangla NLP.
+These datasets were used to create Two Classification models that can evaluate Grammatical correctness and Relevancy of the generated questions from a given context in the following [journal article] (https://link.springer.com/article/10.1007/s44227-023-00018-5).
+They can also be used for different research purpose in the domain of Bangla NLP.